JRST-APCredits/SharedCode/README.md

-This repository contains the codes for the JRST-AP Skip Project (Fischer et al., in press) [To do: add paper's citation]
+This repository contains the codes for the JRST-AP Skip Project (Fischer et al., under review) [To do: add paper's citation]

 ## Goals of the project